Supplier Code of Conduct

-VIOOH Limited undertakes to refuse any direct or indirect compensation, service or financial benefit likely to undermine the independence, objectivity and impartiality of its judgement.
+VIOOH undertakes to refuse any direct or indirect compensation, service or financial benefit likely to undermine the independence, objectivity and impartiality of its judgement.

-OUR SUPPLIERS’ COMMITMENTS
+3. OUR SUPPLIERS’ COMMITMENTS

-Business integrity / anti-corruption: suppliers must refrain from offering or soliciting, directly or indirectly, benefits of any kind or cash payments for the purpose of making a profit or gaining an undue advantage.
-The value of the gifts (goods and services) which may be accepted by the employees of VIOOH Limited is capped at £80; any gift offered within this limit must be addressed to the place of work of the relevant employee and not a personal residence.
+- Business integrity / anti-corruption: suppliers must refrain from offering or soliciting, directly or indirectly, benefits of any kind or cash payments for the purpose of making a profit or gaining an undue advantage.
+The value of the gifts (goods and services) which may be accepted by the employees of VIOOH is capped at £60; any gift offered within this limit must be addressed to the place of work of the relevant employee and not a personal residence.

-Prevention of conflicts of interest: suppliers must disclose any personal, financial or other interest linking them to an employee of VIOOH Limited which could interfere in any way in their relations or otherwise create the appearance of a conflict of interest.
+- Prevention of conflicts of interest: suppliers must disclose any personal, financial or other interest linking them to an employee of VIOOH which could interfere in any way in their relations or otherwise create the appearance of a conflict of interest.

-Fair competition: suppliers must comply with the laws and regulations in force concerning free and fair competition, and not undertake any abusive or illegal behaviour, abuses and practices which restrict competition or which are anti-competitive: agreements, abuse of a dominant position, abusive exploitation of a customer or supplier situation of economic dependence.
+- Fair competition: suppliers must comply with the laws and regulations in force concerning free and fair competition, and not undertake any abusive or illegal behaviour, abuses and practices which restrict competition or which are anti-competitive: agreements, abuse of a dominant position, abusive exploitation of a customer or supplier situation of economic dependence.

-Confidentiality: suppliers undertake to protect personal information and VIOOH Limited confidential or proprietary information to which they have access by complying with the laws and regulations applicable in the relevant jurisdiction and any applicable confidentiality agreements.
+- Confidentiality: suppliers undertake to protect personal information and VIOOH confidential or proprietary information to which they have access by complying with the laws and regulations applicable in the relevant jurisdiction and any applicable confidentiality agreements.

-Alert and non-retaliation: suppliers undertake to report to VIOOH Limited any breach of the environmental, social or ethical rules set forth in this Code of Conduct, and internally encourage their employees to express any concern, or to report or condemn any breach of the legal and ethical standards observed, without fear of reprisal.
+- Alert and non-retaliation: suppliers undertake to report to VIOOH any breach of the environmental, social or ethical rules set forth in this Code of Conduct, and internally encourage their employees to express any concern, or to report or condemn any breach of the legal and ethical standards observed, without fear of reprisal.